(LAST INDIA POST IS HERE (12/April/18 - Amritsar and wrap-up of India Trip)

 Getting up at 8 – hey I didn’t get to sleep until sometime in the morning and Narda sept a couple of hours more on the plane – we went back to Narda’s new found street kitchen and had eggs on toast, a couple of chais, coffee (set us back almost two dollars) and chatted with locals over a fire.
 Delhi is quite polluted (someone told us the most polluted city in the world – haven’t fact checked that) and perhaps we added to it by getting warm in front of a fire while eating breakfast this morning.
 The fire had some coal and some wood from a cabinet that was rapidly losing face.

-our local street our immediate street
+our immediate street

 We are over at the Cottage Ganga Inn delux, low price, yet comfortable.
 Basic in the sense that we do not have a coffee maker or fridge in our room, so we are dependent on outside.
 We are through an alley, behind buildings, giving us a quiet space.
 As with any new place it will take awhile to adjust.
 For example, walking is a ‘heads-up’ experience as with any crowded older city with traffic of all sorts: cows, motorbikes, cars, trucks, tuk tuks, bikes, tourists, bumping and honking though no one gets upset.
 We just all learn to dance in sync and try not to get motion-sickness.